 The Green Lease Leaders Program is designed for commercial landlords, tenant companies, brokerage teams, and individual brokers.
-Applications are submitted online and require a narrative description of the applicant’s internal green leasing initiatives, which are scored based on the number of green leasing-related accomplishments achieved.
+Applications are submitted online by the landlord, with the help of a landlord attorney if they seek their guidance and expertise, and require a narrative description of the applicant’s internal green leasing initiatives.
+These are then scored based on the number of green leasing-related accomplishments achieved.
 Critically, at least two signed and executed green leases must accompany the application to demonstrate that companies or broker teams applying for Green Lease Leader recognition have met the program’s Green Lease Standards, which are as follows:

 Landlord & Broker Lease Requirements

 Prerequisite: Tenant cost recovery clause that can be used for energy efficiency-related capital improvements.